WDI-SEA/notes/16-react/react-router/react-router-full.md

 export default Home
 ```

-# Create Components for Procedures and Contact
+# Create Components for Services and Contact
 The purpose of our site is to create several components that we can swap out as the main content of the main page of our application in order to create a modern Single Page Application.
 We'll create two more components, and then we'll start routing things up.

-1. Create a new file called `Procedures.js`
+1. Create a new file called `Services.js`
 2. Create a new file called `Contact.js`

 To create these new files, follow the same procedure we used to create the `Home` component.
 Basically, we used the `App` component as a template: create each file, change the name of the component to its new name, then replace the JSX in the `render() { ... }` function with custom content.
 Be sure to import each new component into `App.js` just like we did with the `Home` component.